Updated: September 10, 2025

 Coverage C (medical payments)

-It pays for third-party medical expenses regardless of who's at fault.
-Coverage C immediately pays for the emergency room bill if a customer trips to your store and sprains his ankle, preventing minor incidents from becoming expensive lawsuits.
+Coverage C in your general liability policy pays for third-party medical expenses regardless of who's at fault.
+This coverage pays for the emergency room bill if a customer trips at your store and sprains their ankle, preventing minor incidents from becoming expensive lawsuits.

 blueCheckmark icon